6 ways to use Instagram to fill vacancies and boost branding

 Here are some of the details Bramson posts in captions for images of available units:

-- Whether they feature a fireplace
+- Whether there’s a fireplace

-- What the parking situation is like
+- The parking situation

 4. Test different posting times